 - Doppler ultrasound, to detect blood flow through your arm and hand

-- Chest X-ray, to identify abnormalities of bone (like an extra rib)
+- Chest X-ray, to find abnormalities of bone such as an extra rib

-- Computed tomography (CT), if the healthcare provider needs to see more detail
+- CT scan or MRI, if the healthcare provider needs to see more detail

-- CT angiography, to get more information about blood flow through your arm
+- CT angiography or MR angiogram (MRA), to get more information about blood flow through your arm

-Seeing a specialist is sometimes necessary to diagnose thoracic outlet syndrome.
-Thoracic outlet syndrome is often more difficult to diagnose than other more common disorders of the shoulder.
+Seeing a specialist is sometimes needed to diagnose thoracic outlet syndrome.
+Thoracic outlet syndrome is often harder to diagnose than other more common problems of the shoulder.

 How is thoracic outlet syndrome treated?

-- Physical therapy to help strengthen your shoulder muscles, improve your posture, and enlarge the thoracic outlet space
+- Physical therapy to help build up your shoulder muscles, improve your posture, and enlarge the thoracic outlet space

-- Over-the-counter pain medicines to relieve pain and swelling
+- Over-the-counter pain medicines to ease pain and swelling

 - Weight loss, if you are overweight

-- Modification of everyday activities that bring on symptoms
+- Changes in everyday activities, including those at work, that bring on symptoms

-These treatments relieve symptoms in most people.
-If you still have significant symptoms after trying these treatments, your healthcare provider might recommend surgery.
+These treatments ease symptoms in most people.
+If you still have major symptoms after trying these treatments, your healthcare provider might recommend surgery.
 For example, your healthcare provider might remove an extra first rib (if present).
-Sometimes, healthcare providers release an abnormal muscle in your neck or perform operations on the blood vessels of the neck.
+Sometimes, healthcare providers release an abnormal muscle in your neck or do operations on the blood vessels of the neck.
 The exact kind of surgery will depend on the anatomy of your thoracic outlet.
-Surgery relieves symptoms in many people.
+Surgery eases symptoms in many people.

 Healthcare providers do not recommend treatment for people who have an extra rib unless they show signs of thoracic outlet syndrome.

-What are the complications of thoracic outlet syndrome?
+What are possible complications of thoracic outlet syndrome?

-Occasionally, thoracic outlet syndrome causes a blood clot to form somewhere in the veins of your arm, blocking the flow of blood.
+Sometimes, thoracic outlet syndrome causes a blood clot to form somewhere in the veins of your arm, blocking the flow of blood.
 This may make your arm very swollen.
-The clot may also move to the lungs (causing a pulmonary embolism) or somewhere else.
+The clot may also move to the lungs (pulmonary embolism) or somewhere else.
 Your healthcare provider might need to treat this with medicines to prevent clotting (blood thinners).
 You also might need a procedure to remove the clot using a thin tube (catheter) inserted through a vein.

 Thoracic outlet syndrome may also cause a blood clot to form in one of the arteries of your arm.
 This might cause sudden decreased blood flow to your arm.
 Your healthcare provider may need to treat this clot using blood thinners or a catheter inserted through an artery.
 Sometimes, healthcare providers may use surgery to remove the clot instead.